 Continuing on down the Trent we pass through two double flight locks, the fine town of Campbellford with its dyke walls and waterfront parks and several more attractive locks to Percy Reach.
 Our overnight stay is near Frankford.
 A reach is a widening of a river, and Percy Reach is a most remarkable widening – a reed studded lake with an incredible fish and wildfowl population.

 Locking through a series of old locks on the lower Trent we reach the southern terminus of the Trent-Severn Waterway at Trenton.
 Leaving Trenton we cruise the beautiful Bay of Quinte to our night docking at Picton.
 Along the protected waters of Long Reach, Bob Hayward and other notables raced their high powered hydroplanes.
 In 1960 and 61, Canada’s Bob Hayward aboard the Miss Supertest III won the coveted Harmsworth Trophy here.
 The peaceful harbour at Picton provides an attractive moorage for many sailboats.

 Day 4 Picton to Gananoque

-Today we leave the Bay of Quinte and cruise along the North Channel behind Amherst Island.
+Today we leave the Bay of Quinte region and cruise along the Adolphus Reach and North Channel behind Amherst Island.
 Passing by Kingston we enter the St. Lawrence River for an afternoon cruise via the Canadian Middle Channel down to our overnight docking at Gananoque in the heart of the Thousand Islands.

 Day 5 Thousand Islands to Kingston